FarronF/limerick-council-meetings/meetings/2018/10/15-Monthly Meeting of Metropolitan District of Limerick/Minutes - Monthly Meeting of Metropolitan District of Limerick - 17th September 2018.md

 prepared in accordance with Section 179 3(a) of the Planning and Development Act, 2000 (as

-amended) and Part 8 of the Planning and Development Regulations, 2001 (as amended) and--- 4
+amended) and Part 8 of the Planning and Development Regulations, 2001 (as amended) and
+---
+4

 noted that it was proposed to proceed in accordance with Section 5 of the report.